cprg210/cprg210.github.io/_posts/2020-06-26-day-02-text-images.md

   - use quotes for attribute values
   - fix your indentation
   - centre the text in the page with `margin: auto`
-  - optional: try making a circular image with `border-radius`
   - optional: try floating your text in a circle with `shape-outside`
-  - optional: try validating your code
+  - optional: try validating your code with the W3C HTML validator

 ## Summary
 - any trophies?